mulugetakem/elma/README.md

     ./bin/driving_cyberdefence
 The command above is used to start the car and cyber monitor.
 You can now send ICMP packets from the other secondary container (`ping 172.17.x.x`) and the behaviour is:
 - If the ICMP packets coming into the car is small then nothing happens
 - if the ICMP packets coming into the car is greater than a certain threshold (>5 in this case :smile: ) .
-Then the user is warned about a possible ICMP packet
+Then the driver is warned about a possible ICMP packet
 - If the ICMP packets coming into the car is much higher and threatening (>10 in this case :smile: ) .
 A posiive feedback is applied and the car will be slowly brought to stop.